sean-ashley/udacity-courses/Data Science Nanodegree/README.md

   <h3 align="center">Data Science Nanodegree</h3>

   <p align="center">
     You’ll master the skills necessary to become a successful Data Scientist.
-You’ll work on projects designed by industry experts,
+You’ll work on projects designed by industry experts.

 <!-- ABOUT THE PROJECT -->
-## About The Course
+## What I did in this course
 Worked on numerous projects using Jupyter Notebooks, Scikit-Learn, and SQL, and learnt how to run data pipelines, design experiments, build recommendation systems, and deploy solutions to the cloud.